kputschko/kputschko/README.md

 In R, I have experience with the following:

-- The 'tidyverse' family of packages
+- The `tidyverse` family of packages
-- Building and documenting R packages with 'roxygen2', 'devtools', 'testthat'
+- Building and documenting R packages with `roxygen2`, `devtools`, `testthat`
-- Maintaining data pipelines using 'targets'
+- Maintaining data pipelines using `targets`
-- Building predictive models with 'sparklyr' and 'h2o'
+- Building predictive models with `sparklyr` and `h2o`
-- Creating interactive visuals with 'ggplot2' and 'plotly'
+- Creating interactive visuals with `ggplot2` and `plotly`
-- Creating static and interactive reports with R Markdown and Quarto
+- Creating static and interactive reports with `R Markdown` and `Quarto`
-- Creating interactive dashboards using 'flexdashboard' and 'shiny'
+- Creating interactive dashboards using `flexdashboard` and `shiny`
 - GitHub version control
-- Creating web crawlers and using web based APIs with 'httr'
+- Creating web crawlers and using web based APIs with `httr`

 ## Microsoft
 ### Data Scientist Consultant; via Experis (2017 - 2018)